 Don’t be There When the Attack Comes

-What he was referring to, however, was simply to recognize threat cues (movement in the hips, shoulders, hands, etc.).
-And then move out of the way so the attack misses you.
+What my instructor was referring to was being able recognize threat cues (movement in the hips, shoulders, hands, etc.) from someone who may be getting ready to attack you.
+And then moving out of the way so the attack misses you.

-Another way to train threat cue recognition is to watch surveillance videos of actual assaults on the internet.
+One way to train threat cue recognition is to watch surveillance videos of actual assaults on the internet.
+Yes, they may be difficult to watch.
+But they are great learning tools.
 If you watch closely, you will typically see that an attack starts with movement of the head, shoulders and hips.
-The head (lowering of the chin), shoulders (slight rise), and hips (rotating, lowering and slight bending) can give you advance notice that an assault is happening.
+The head (lowering of the chin), shoulders (slight rise), and hips (rotating, lowering and slight bending) can give you advance notice that an assault is beginning.

 All you have to do is be aware and be observant.
 After you learn to recognize those threat cues, use visualization techniques to practice moving out of the way.